-Carotid intima-media thickness (cIMT) – a surrogate marker of subclinical atherosclerosis – is significantly higher in people with T1D, even in children and adolescents, compared with controls, according to the results of this study.
+Carotid intima-media thickness (cIMT) – a surrogate marker of subclinical atherosclerosis – is significantly higher in people with type 1 diabetes, even in children and adolescents, compared with controls, according to the results of this study.

-The cIMT was measured in a total of 178 patients with T1D, aged 9-22 years, and 208 controls.
+The cIMT was measured in a total of 178 people with type 1 diabetes, aged 9-22 years, and 208 controls.
 Classical cardiovascular and diabetes-related risk factors were also assessed.
-The patients were divided into two groups (younger than, and older than, 15.3 years), to investigate any effect of age.
+They were divided into two groups (younger than, and older than, 15.3 years), to investigate any effect of age.

-- Multiple regression analyses showed that only a few independent risk factors contributed significantly to cIMT: T1D duration, current LDL level, current body mass index, and past HbA1c.
+- Multiple regression analyses showed that only a few independent risk factors contributed significantly to cIMT: type 1 diabetesduration, current LDL level, current body mass index, and past HbA1c.

 - They added that contributing factors “are likely related to innate immunity and inflammation, autoimmunity and epigenetic changes”.